noahgrant/resourcerer/README.md

 # FAQs

+* Why?

+    Yeah...isn't [GraphQL](https://graphql.org/) the thing to use now?
+Why bother with a library for REST APIs&mdash;especially one that is based on a _Backbone_ fork.
+It feels so...._2012_.

+    GraphQL is awesome, but there are many reasons why you might not want to use it.
+Maybe you don't have the resources to ensure that all of your data can be accessed performantly; in that case, your single `/graphql` endpoint will only ever be as fast as your slowest data source.
+Maybe your existing REST API is working well and your eng org isn't going to prioritize any time to move away from it.
+Etc, etc, etc. `with-resources` offers a way for your front-end team to quickly get up and running with declarative data fetching, request flows, and model caching.

 * Does `with-resources` support SSR?

     There is no official documentation for its use in server-side rendering at this point.
 However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `with-resources` can work nicely with an SSR setup that: